antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 The .NET Core SDK 2.0 has the following improvements.

 ### .NET Core 2.0 Implements .NET Standard 2.0

+The [.NET Standard 2.0](https://github.com/dotnet/announcements/issues/24) spec has been finalized at the same time as .NET Core 2.0.

+We have more than doubled the set of available APIs in .NET Standard from **13k** in .NET Standard 1.6 to **32k** in .NET Standard 2.0.
+Most of the added APIs are .NET Framework APIs.
+These additions make it much easier to port existing code to .NET Standard, and, by extension, to any .NET implementation of .NET Standard, such as .NET Core 2.0 and the upcoming version of UWP.

+.NET Core 2.0 implements the .NET Standard 2.0 spec: all **32k** APIs that the spec defines.

+You can see a diff between .NET Core 2.0 and .NET Standard 2.0 to understand the set of APIs that .NET Core 2.0 provides beyond the set required by the .NET Standard 2.0 spec.

+Note: Provide diff.

 ### dotnet restore is implicit for commands that require it